-Admission to an AFL ground cost $13.50 in 1999, and was $18 in 2005.
-2000.
-This merely buys your way into the stadium, where you hopefully will find standing room somewhere.
+Admission to an AFL ground cost $13.50 in 1999, and was $25 in 2018.
+This merely bought your way into the stadium, where you hopefully will found standing room somewhere.
 Seats are extra, if they are available.
 Prices are always higher for finals and the Grand Final with those prices usually announced late in the season.

 One of the distinctive features of Australian clubs is that their fans can become dues-paying members.
 A simple support membership can be had at most clubs for A$90 or less, which buys access to the club's social club facilities, a membership card with season fixture, and the club magazine.
 Additional money buys access to reserved seating, among other perks.

 Social clubs generally include restaurants, bars, banquet halls, the club trophy case, and a gambling hall featuring video *gambling term* machines.
 The "pokies" generate substantial revenue for the clubs, and for the contractors who operate them.

 While fans can purchase memberships from before the preseason starts right through to the end of the year, the official cut off date for official tallies was June 30 until 2020.
 Since then it is August 31.
 Published membership numbers for 2004 and for several recent years were as follows:

 |Greater Western Sydney||n/a||13,040||13,480||15,312||20,944||25,243||30,109||30,841||30,185||^32,614|